ben-aaron188/textwash/README.md

 ## Who developed Textwash?

-Textwash was a multi-year project that is led by Maximilian Mozes (University College London) and Bennett Kleinberg (Tilburg University and University College London).
+Textwash was a multi-year project led by Bennett Kleinberg (Tilburg University and University College London).

 The work was supported by a [SAGE Proof of Concept Grant](https://www.youtube.com/watch?v=T9pRRn2DrMY) and an Open Science grant from the Dutch Research Council (NWO).